 The official language used for the content of the San Diego Superior Court public website is English.
 Google™ Translate is a free online language translation service that can translate text and web pages into different languages.
 Computerized translations are only an approximation of the website's original content.
 The translation should not be considered exact and in some cases may include incorrect or offensive language.
 The San Diego Superior Court does not warrant the accuracy, reliability or timeliness of any information translated by Google™ Translate or any other translation system.
 In addition, some applications, files or items cannot be translated including graphs, photos or some portable document formats (pdfs).
 Please be aware that when a translation is requested, you will be leaving the San Diego Superior Court website.
 The San Diego Superior Court does not endorse the use of Google™ Translate.
 Other translation services may be used to view our site.
 Any person or entity that relies on information obtained from any translation system does so at their own risk.
 When a translation is complete, you assume the risk of any inaccuracies, errors or other problems encountered.
 The San Diego Superior Court is not responsible for any damage or issues that may possibly result from using Google™ Translate or any other translation system.

-Examiner's Notes are summaries prepared by the probate examiner after reviewing your petition.
-This summary is transmitted to the probate judge and may assist him/her during their review of your matter.
-Notes will include an identification of the parties involved in this matter, the relief sought, summaries of reports and objections, and a listing of deficiencies in your petition.
+Probate Examiner Notes (Probate Notes) are summaries prepared by the probate examiner after reviewing your petition.
+This summary is transmitted to the probate judge and may assist him/her during their review of the matter.
+Probate Notes will include an identification of the parties involved in the matter, the relief sought, summaries of reports and objections, and a listing of deficiencies in your petition.

-A petition with deficiencies will show up on your notes as a question or a statement preceded by the word NEED OR NEEDED under a category entitled DEFECTS.
-If there are defects on your notes, please respond to that question or statement before the matter is heard by the court by filing the appropriate document(s).
-Responding to the deficiency includes sending in a pleading that conforms to SCSD Local Rule 4.3.2 and clears the deficiency by amending or supplementing your petition.
-All pleadings must be filed three days prior to the hearing date by 4:30 p.m. in order to be considered by the court.
+A petition with deficiencies will show up on your notes as a question or a statement preceded by the word NEED under a category entitled DEFECTS.
+If there are defects on your Probate Notes, please respond to that question or statement before the matter is heard by the court by filing the appropriate document(s).
+Parties can respond to defects by drafting a supplement, amendment or filling out and completing the Response to Probate Notes (SDSC Form #PR-177).
+Certain defects may also require the filing of an amended petition.
+See Cal.
+Rule of Court, rule 7.3 for definitions of these terms and to determine what document is appropriate.
+All filings must be made at least 5 court days prior to your hearing to be considered.

 The probate examiner notes will be available on this website through the day of the hearing.
 The notes will be updated, if necessary, after filing of additional documents or responses, and the update will ordinarily be posted to this website each evening.